cy2zq/FortuneExcel/README.md

 # FortuneExcel

 FortuneExcel is an import/export library for [FortuneSheet](https://github.com/ruilisi/fortune-sheet/).
-It only supports .xlsx format files (not .xls).
+It only supports .xlsx files (not .xls).

-It is a fork of (now archived) [FortuneSheetExcel](https://github.com/zenmrp/FortuneSheetExcel).

 ## Features